alexpineda/alexpineda/README.md

-Hi! 👋 I'm presently focused on my custom StarCraft WebGL renderer called [Titan Reactor](https://github.com/imbateam-gg/titan-reactor).
-I showcase some of that as well on the ImbaTeam [Youtube channel!](http://youtube.imbateam.gg)
+Hi! 👋 I'm presently focused on my custom StarCraft WebGL renderer called [Titan Reactor](https://github.com/alexpineda/titan-reactor).
+I showcase some of that as well on the ImbaTeam [Youtube channel!](https://www.youtube.com/channel/UCj7TSQvBRYebRDIL0FW1MBQ)

-In my day job I focus on product design and UX acting as consultant to our many divisions and companies.
+In my day job I focus on product design and development for a SaaS CRM.

 Get in touch!
-Find me [on Twitter](https://twitter.com/imbateam), [Youtube](http://youtube.imbateam.gg), or [the Titan Reactor Discord](http://discord.imbateam.gg).
+Find me [on Twitter](https://twitter.com/alej_r_pineda)!

 I've proudly contributed to: